-No living modified organisms (LMOs) are approved to be imported for commercial growing enterprises.
+No living GE products are approved to be imported for commercial growing enterprises.
 Research entities have been able to import GE products/materials under strict containment conditions.

-There is a zero tolerance for GE seed inadvertently comingled with whole grain feed imports.
-As such, there are strict regulations for the handling of whole grain feed imports to stop any viable seeds from getting into the natural environment and being able to grow, which would contravene the laws applying to new biotech organisms.
+There is a zero tolerance for any viable seed, GE or non-GE, inadvertently comingled with imports of processed feed from plant origin.
+In addition, there are strict regulations for the handling of whole grain feed imports to stop any viable seeds from getting into the natural environment and being able to grow, which would contravene the laws applying to new biotech organisms.

-Food products (that cannot be planted and grown on) containing GE events must be approved by FSANZ.
+Food products (i.e. that cannot be planted and grown) containing GE events must be approved by FSANZ.
 Once approved, there are no further barriers.